 Composite veneers offer a strong and affordable means of closing gaps and repairing teeth.
 Dental bonding also erases permanent stains, giving patients brighter smiles.

-Porcelain veneers are perfect at closing diastemas.
+Porcelain veneers are perfect for closing diastemas.
 Dr. Fondriest places thin shells of dental porcelain onto the patient’s front teeth.
 The opalescent veneers are custom made and shaded to blend seamlessly with a patient’s smile.
 In addition to instant whitening, veneers remove spaces and straighten misaligned teeth.

 Porcelain veneers are stain resistant, and with proper care, can provide decades of durable and esthetically pleasing smile restoration.
 With cosmetic dentistry, Dr. Fondriest can give you a confident, and gap free, smile.